nmaas-platform/nmaas-docs/docs/blog/posts/005_nmaas_infrastructure_migration.md

 #### How can I login if I previously used a local account?

-For users who logged in directly to [nmaas](https://nmaas.eu) using the built-in authentication form specifying their username and password, the following steps need to be perfromed upon their first login to [vnoc.nmaas.eu](https://vnoc.nmaas.eu):
+For users who logged in directly to nmaas.eu using the built-in authentication form specifying their username and password, the following steps need to be perfromed upon their first login to [vnoc.nmaas.eu](https://vnoc.nmaas.eu):

 1. Navigate to [vnoc.nmaas.eu](https://vnoc.nmaas.eu) and click on the Login button.
 Choose  the `Federated Login` option.
 This will issue a redirect to [auth.nmaas.eu](https://auth.nmaas.eu)
 2. Using the `Forgot your password` option, reset your password, providing the original email address that was used during the initial registration.
 3. Using the password reset link that you should have received via an email message, set a new password.
 4. You will be automatically redirected to [vnoc.nmaas.eu](https://vnoc.nmaas.eu) where you will be asked to merge your old account with your new one.
 All user data and domain associations will remain after the merging process is complete.
-The merging process is done by entering your email address and the password that you used for your original account on [nmaas.eu](https://nmaas.eu).
+The merging process is done by entering your email address and the password that you used for your original account on nmaas.eu.

 #### How can I login if I previously used a federated account?

-For users who logged in directly to [nmaas](https://nmaas.eu) using the federated login option (via eduGAIN), the following steps need to be perfromed upon their first login to [vnoc.nmaas.eu](https://vnoc.nmaas.eu):
+For users who logged in directly to nmaas using the federated login option (via eduGAIN), the following steps need to be perfromed upon their first login to [vnoc.nmaas.eu](https://vnoc.nmaas.eu):

 1. Navigate to [vnoc.nmaas.eu](https://vnoc.nmaas.eu) and click on the Login button.
 Choose  the `Federated Login` option.
 This will issue a redirect to [auth.nmaas.eu](https://auth.nmaas.eu)
 2. Click on the button `eduGAIN` and choose your institution from the list, as usually.